UniekLee/Blog/content/posts/2014-04-11-are-your-priorities-prioritised.md

 - Thoughts
 ---

-If you had to ask God what makes one person a better Christian than another, what do you think He would say?
-I'm not sure He would say that one is better than another, but the point is, what do you think is most important to God?
+If you had to ask God what makes one person a better Christian than another, what do you think He would say?<!--more--> I'm not sure He would say that one is better than another, but the point is, what do you think is most important to God?

 ## Possible priorities